Upper Leg Pain

 Symptoms:

-• Pain and tenderness in the front of the thigh and knee
+• Pain or tenderness above the kneecap and along the front of the thigh

 • Stiffness and weakness in the quadriceps muscles